Aegis system equipped vessels (ASEV): Japanese Aegis Ashore program

 Japan began developing its current ballistic missile (BDM) system starting in 2004.
-On 19 December 2017, the Cabinet of Japan approved a plan to purchase two Aegis Ashore systems equipped with the AN/SPY-7(V)1, based on Lockheed Martin's Long Range Discrimination Radar (LRDR) to increase Japan’s self-defence capability against North Korea, using SM-3 Block IIA missiles, and also could work with SM-6 interceptors capable of shooting down cruise missiles.
+On 19 December 2017, the Cabinet of Japan approved a plan to purchase two Aegis Ashore systems equipped with the AN/SPY-7(V)1, based on Lockheed Martin's Long Range Discrimination Radar (LRDR) to increase Japan's self-defence capability against North Korea, using SM-3 Block IIA missiles, and also could work with SM-6 interceptors capable of shooting down cruise missiles.
 The installation sites are at a Ground Self-Defense Force training area in Araya District, Akita Prefecture and the Mutsumi training area in Hagi, Yamaguchi Prefecture (See Map, Red: BMD FPS-5 radar, Yellow: BMD FPS-3 Kai radar, Blue: Air Defense Group, Anchor: JMSDF Aegis destroyers).

 The proposed Japanese Aegis Ashore program would have been comparable to the land-based Aegis Ashore Ballistic Missile Defense System (AABMDS) sites deployed by the U.S. in Romania (pictured) and Poland (pictured).
-Test installation was built at the U.S. Pacific Missile Range Facility in Hawaii (pictured) in 2000s.
+Test installation was built at the U.S. Pacific Missile Range Facility in Hawaii (pictured) in the 2000s.
 A site in Deveselu, Romania is operational since 2016, while a site at Redzikowo, Poland was slated to become operational in 2022.

-On 30 July 2018, Japan picked Lockheed Martin Corp to build a $1.2 billion USD radar for two ground-based Aegis ballistic missile defense stations.
+On 30 July 2018, Japan picked Lockheed Martin Corp to build a US$1.2 billion radar for two ground-based Aegis ballistic missile defense stations.
 These are meant to guard against missile strikes.
 On the same day, Japan's Defense Ministry considered to withdrawing PAC-3 missile interceptor units from the country's northern and western region amid an easing of tensions with North Korea.
 Ministry officials noted that North Korea is less likely to fire ballistic missiles after it held a summit with the United States on the previous month.
 But the officials also said the ministry will maintain its order to destroy any incoming missiles.
 They added that the ministry will be ready to quickly redeploy the PAC-3 units if the situation changes.

 Japan's Foreign Minister Hirofumi Nakasone and South Korea's Minister of Foreign Affairs Yu Myung-hwan agreed that the launch of the North Korean Unha-2 satellite on April 5, 2009, violated United Nations resolutions 1695 and 1718, both adopted in 2006.
 Japan's cabinet examined approval of a JMSDF AEGIS BMD engagement in the event of a failure of the Taepondong launch.
 The Japanese government also noted that it could bypass the Japanese Cabinet for an interception under Article 82, Section 2, Paragraph 3 of the Self-Defence Forces law.
 In total, five AEGIS destroyers were deployed at that time.
 Supplemental to SM-3 capability the Japanese system incorporates an airborne component.
 Together discrimination between platform tests and satellite launches is possible by analyzing the angle of ascent.